Carotid stenosis (carotid artery disease)

 Surgical treatment is generally recommended for patients who have suffered one or more TIAs or strokes and who have a moderate to high grade of carotid stenosis [2,3].
 The aim of surgery is to prevent stroke by removing or reducing the plaque buildup and enlarging the artery lumen to allow more blood flow to the brain.

-- Carotid endarterectomy is a surgical procedure to remove the plaque.
+- Carotid endarterectomy is an open surgery to remove the plaque.
 A skin incision is made in the neck and the carotid artery is located.
 Temporary clamps are placed across the artery above and below the area of stenosis to stop blood flow.
 During this time, the carotid artery on the other side of the neck carries blood flow to the brain.
 The surgeon makes an incision in the artery over the blocked area.
-The plaque buildup is physically peeled out and removed (Fig. 5).
+The plaque buildup is peeled out and removed (Fig. 5).
 The artery is then closed with tiny sutures and the clamps removed to allow blood flow to the brain.

 - Carotid angioplasty / stenting is a minimally invasive endovascular procedure that compresses the plaque and widens the lumen of the artery.
-It is performed during an angiogram in an interventional radiology suite.
-A flexible catheter is advanced from the femoral artery in the groin, past the heart, and to the location of the plaque within the carotid artery.
-Next, a small catheter with an inflatable balloon at the tip is positioned across the plaque.
-When the balloon is opened, it dilates the artery and compresses the plaque against the arterial wall.
+It is performed during an angiogram in a radiology suite.
+A flexible catheter is inserted in the femoral artery in the groin.
+It is guided through the blood stream past the heart, and into the carotid artery.
+Next, a small catheter with an inflatable balloon at the tip is positioned across the plaque (Fig. 6).
+The balloon is opened to dilate the artery and compress the plaque against the artery wall.
 The balloon is then deflated and removed.
 Finally, a self-expanding mesh-like tube called a stent is placed over the plaque, holding open the artery.

 Angioplasty / stenting is typically indicated for select patients who 1) have moderate to high-grade carotid stenosis greater than 70%; 2) have other medical conditions that increase the risk of surgical complications; 3) have recurrent stenosis; or 4) have stenosis that was caused by prior radiation therapy .